magmax/itreport/README.rst

 Quick SetUp
 ===========

-Jiradump uses python-jira, so it can use the `.netrc` file too.
+Jirareport uses python-jira, so it can use the `.netrc` file too.

 The easiest setup is: